Tokelau: Lost in Polynesia

 Fakaofo, earlier called Bowditch Island, consists of islets with a land area of about 3 km² (1.1 sq mi) surrounding a central lagoon (45 km²).
 The settlements are set on Fale and Fenua Fala Islets; there are also 47 uninhabited islets.
 A curious landmark is the 5-metre-high concrete walls built around one of the atolls to defend it against sea level rise.

-Other accommodation options include homestays that can be arranged via the Tokelau-Apia Liaison Office in Samoa and a privately owned campsite on Sydney Island.
+Accommodation options include homestays that can be arranged via the Tokelau-Apia Liaison Office in Samoa and a privately owned campsite on Sydney Island.
 Tokelau's only public eatery and bar are in its only hotel, Luana Liki.
 Each atoll has a hospital; however, visitors are strongly recommended to have travel insurance.

 There is no airport in Tokelau, so boats are the only means of transport.
 Since 2016, all people and cargo transportation has been fulfilled by MV Mataliki, which has a capacity of 60 passengers for international cruises and 120 for sailing between the atolls comprising Tokelau.
 Every fortnight, the ship sails between Apia (Samoa), and Tokelau — a trip that lasts over a day.
 Besides, foreigners take last priority in securing a place; the fee of NZ$286 must be paid in cash and includes all meals you will have during the journey.